| PIP3-DOWNLOAD(1) | pip | PIP3-DOWNLOAD(1) |

 - -r, --requirement <file>

 - Install from the given requirements file.
-This option can be used multiple
+The file or URL can be in pip's

 (environment variable: PIP_REQUIREMENT)